 What’s new is the combination of these tools into a single platform solution, and it’s transforming the way we work.
 New sources of data create better business outcomes and pave the way for human-initiated innovation.

 If you want the power of Azure, AWS, or Google’s advanced tools, they’re only available through APIs.
-These individual tools are great for testing and experimentation, but the modern enterprise needs a unified approach.
+These individual tools are great for testing and experimentation, but the modern enterprise needs a unified, scalable, and production-ready solution.

 Intelligent document processing platforms are powerful software machines that fuel the data supply chain with labeled data from any text-based source.

 6 Things To Know About Intelligent Document Processing:

 - Key components of IDP